 SUPPORT increased funding for children in early learning and school age care to ensure access to educational and enrichment programs that support low-income working families and children's readiness for and success in school.
-Further, SUPPORT investments in early learning infrastructure through stabilization grants to providers and additional funding to families for child care, which are both necessary to COVID-19 recovery solutions.
+Further, SUPPORT investments in early learning infrastructure through stabilization grants to providers and additional funding to families for childcare.